Notifications

 • Gather supplies – contains a supply list and seasonal update suggestions, special items to consider, and an emergency contact card.

-• Build an emergency kit – this includes different emergency checklists to consider for individual households, vehicles, pet needs as well as a grab and go list.
+• Build an emergency kit – this includes different emergency checklists to consider for individual households, vehicles, pet needs as well as a grab-and-go list.

 • Make community connections

 Connected communities are resilient communities.
-Research shows that communities with strong social connections experience better outcomes following emergency and disasters, including reduced impacts and recovery time.
+Research shows that communities with strong social connections experience better outcomes following emergencies and disasters, including reduced impacts and recovery time.
 The 2024 Preparedness Survey of Albertans reports that of those surveyed, only 23% have a community support network in place.

 Build more resilient communities with these tips: